EtienneFerrier/Java_palette_database/README.md

 ## Synopsis

 This is an implementation in Java of a palette database with suggestion tools.

 The palette database examples are from Adobe Kuler [most popular palettes](https://color.adobe.com/explore/most-popular/?time=all).
 Two suggestion mechanisms are available, by *semantic relatedness* and by *color proximity*.
   1. Semantic suggestions use WS4J (Word Net) to find palettes in the database which name is related to a word query.
   2. Colorspace suggestions find palettes in the database which are perceptually close to a palette query.

 ## Implementation details

+Only supports 5-palettes at this time.
 All required jars are included in the project.
 The WS4J jar file is quite large: 40 Mb.
 Example databases are stored as CSV files in the data folder.

 ## Demo

-You can try the database and suggestion system by running Demo.java The typical output should be:
+You can try the database and suggestion system by running Demo.java.
+The typical output should be:

 ```